Nemesia floribunda

 Nemesia floribunda is a species of flowering plant in the family Scrophulariaceae.
-It is called by the common names Cape Jewels and Fleshy Nemesia and is an erect annual dicotyledon herb that is native to South Africa, but has naturalized elsewhere.
+It is called by the common names Cape Jewels and Fleshy Nemesia and is an erect annual dicotyledon herb that is native to South Africa, but has naturalised elsewhere.
 It is commonly cultivated by home gardeners.

 Description

 Nemesia floribunda grows to a height of between 30.48 cm and 60 cm.
 Its flowers are 10–15 mm in diameter, and are white, with a pale yellow throat.
+The flowers are also bilobed, with the top lobe being shorter than the bottom; 3-4 mm (0.1 in) (upper lip) and 5–6 mm (0.2 in) (lower lip) respectively.
+The capsule is 10-12 mm long (0.4 in) and 5–6 mm wide (0.3 in).
 It has 3–12 cm long leaves that are shortened and rounded with a wavy blade and narrow tip.
 Its seeds are 1 mm with large wings, and the plant flowers between February and September.

 Habitat and ecosystem

 Nemesia floribunda is typically found in subtropical environments, specifically nearby dunes with lupin and elder shrubs.
-It is sometimes found on roadsides and in the open forest and its frequented by bees.
+It is sometimes found in and around scrub, forest margins, on roadsides, and in the open forest and its frequented by bees.

-It prefers consistent moisture in the soil while not being overburdened by waterlogging, and is somewhat drought resistant.
-It thrives in temperatures between 20–35 Celsius and does well in consistent sunlight.